 The House System

 Graceland’s basic unit of student life is known as a “house”.
 The house system is a unique program based on the principle of inclusion that recognizes the importance of each student attending the university and celebrates the individuality of each person.
 Members of each house elect six students to hold dual house/student government leadership positions for each house.
 Under their direction, social, religious, and academic support activities are planned for the house members.
-In addition, through the leadership of those six student leaders, the student voice is effectively communicated to the six branches of Student Government.
+In addition, through the leadership of those six student leaders, the student voice is effectively communicated to the six student government organizations.

 House membership cuts across academic classification, geographic regions, socio-economic backgrounds, racial and cultural backgrounds, as well as across all interest areas.
 This diversity ensures full-time students have the opportunity to examine long-held belief systems and to learn to appreciate and celebrate diversity in a supportive caring environment.